OptimalBits/redbird/README.md

 ===========

 The HTTPS proxy supports virtual host by using SNI (which most modern browsers support: IE7 and above).
-The proxing is performed by hostname, so you must use the same SSL certificates for a given hostname independently of its paths.
+The proxying is performed by hostname, so you must use the same SSL certificates for a given hostname independently of its paths.

 HTTPS Example